agmen-hu/node-datapumps/README.md

 The output:
 ```
 { message: [Error: Start debugging], pump: 'test' }
-test/output was written third
+third was written to test/output buffer
-test/output was written fourth
+fourth was written to test/output buffer
 ```

 ## Mixins